Skip to content

 # making a copy of df

-df = df.copy()
+df = df.clone()

 # getting object id

-wanted_objs = df["object_name"].unique().tolist()
+wanted_objs = df["object_name"].unique().to_list()

 obj_ids = self._perfdb.objects.instances.get_ids(object_names=wanted_objs)